fixthetracking/Bitcoin-Cash-FAQ/Wallets/What is Cashonize.md

 ---
 [Cashonize](https://cashonize.com/) is a Bitcoin Cash web wallet.
 Cashonize offers support for CashTokens, the wallet connect standard, and the BCMR metadata standard.
 Cashonize users can easily create new CashTokens in the wallet app.
+A [desktop version](https://github.com/cashonize/cashonize-quasar/releases/tag/v0.0.2) of Cashonize is also available for Windows and Linux.